 The SRHR and Climate Justice Coalition is an open and inclusive space that brings together a diversity of partners and aims to mobilize their collective strengths to advance SRHR and gender equality from a climate justice approach.

-This global coalition is currently co-convened by Women Deliver, Ipas and Women’s Environment & Development Organization (WEDO), but its coordination may change over time as the coalition works evolves.
-The main role of the convener organizations is to serve as the organizer and connector of the coalition.
-The conveners will schedule, arrange, and facilitate coalition meetings as necessary; share information with coalition members; serve as the primary point of contact for the coalition; and keep track of the coalition advocacy and action plans.
+This global coalition is currently co-convened by the Asia-Pacific Resource and Research Centre for Women (ARROW), Women Deliver, Ipas and the Women’s Environment and Development Organization (WEDO) but its coordination may change over time as the coalition work evolves.
+The main role of the convener organizations is to serve as the organizers and connectors of the coalition.
+The co-conveners arrange and facilitate coalition meetings as necessary, share information with coalition members, serve as the primary points of contact for the coalition, and manage the coalition advocacy and action plans.

 Members of this Coalition include representatives of women’s rights, feminist, SRHR and climate justice organizations, movements, advocacy groups, and research and academic institutions.

 In July 2021, the SRHR & CJ Coalition submitted a joint commitment at the Generation Equality Forum (GEF), a global gathering for gender equality convened by UN Women and co-hosted by the governments of Mexico and France.
 The coalition committed to advocate to advance the GEF Action Coalitions commitments on bodily autonomy and SRHR, and feminist action for climate justice for an initial period of 2 years, with the possibility of extending to 5 years.
 This forum brought together governments, civil society, youth-led groups, UN agencies and the private sector to secure commitments for gender equality.

 The work of the SRHR & CJ Coalition is guided by the (ToR) that have been drafted by the Coalition co-conveners in consultation with the member organizations.
 This document describes the Coalition purpose and objectives, guiding principles and structure.